LongTangGithub/LongTangGithub/README.md

 **`Digital Overlord (Developer & Designer)`**

 👋 Long Tang, preferably "L.T," graduated from the College of Charleston, major in Computer Science with a concentration in digital media.
-L.T loves to build interfaces that involves web animations and 3D Web Apps.
-Additionally, he loves to build simulation games on Roblox Studio, this is where he first started to love programming!
+L.T sit at the intersection of design and engineering — not as a compromise, but as a choice.
+Anyone can ship fast now.
+The cost shows up later — in the interactions that feel off, the details nobody thought through, the product that works but doesn't stick.
+What's left is quality — the gap between something that works and something that's genuinely well made.

 ---